AaldertKroes/Webtech3/README.md

 php -S localhost:9000
 ```
 Then navigate to `localhost:9000/html/index.html`.
-It is *important* to run this app on port 9000.
+It is *vital* to run this app on `port 9000`.
 All the requests and redirects are sent to this port.